Revenge of the Nerds II: Nerds in Paradise

 The inciting incident occurs at 10 minutes when The Tri-Lambs receive their official invitation to the Lambda Lambda Lambda national conference in Fort Lauderdale, pulling them out of their comfortable Adams College environment into the larger world..
 At 10% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Lewis decides the nerds will fully participate in the conference and try to prove themselves to the other Lambda chapters, choosing to embrace the challenge rather than hide in their hotel room., moving from reaction to action.
+This shows the protagonist's commitment to Lewis decides the nerds will fully participate in the conference and try to prove themselves to the other Lambda chapters, choosing to embrace the challenge rather than hide in their hotel room., moving from reaction to action.

 The Collapse moment at 73 minutes (75% through) represents the emotional nadir.
 Here, The Lambda Lambda Lambda national council votes to revoke the Adams College chapter's charter.
-The nerds have lost everything they fought for in the first film - they're no longer Lambdas., indicates the protagonist at their lowest point.
+The nerds have lost everything they fought for in the first film - they're no longer Lambdas., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 78 minutes initiates the final act resolution at 79% of the runtime.
 Lewis realizes they must expose the Alpha Betas' frame-up and appeal directly to the conference.
 He rallies the group with the understanding that they need to stand up for themselves one final time, using their intelligence and unity., demonstrating the transformation achieved throughout the journey.